praveens-git-bit/PreDay_Ignite2024/Introduction.md

 - Task 5.1: Ingest real-time/historical data into Eventhouse using Eventstream
 - Task 5.2: Analyze/discover patterns, identify anomalies and outliers using Copilot

-## Exercise 6: Explorer Data Science experience in Microsoft Fabric (Optional)
+## Exercise 6: Explorer Data Science experience in Microsoft Fabric

 - Task 6.1: Build ML models and experiments using Copilot in Fabric
 - Task 6.2: Leverage AI skills for Q&A

-## Exercise 7: Mirroring Azure SQL DB in Fabric (Optional)
+## Exercise 7: Mirroring Azure SQL DB in Fabric
 - Task 7.1: Create Mirrored Azure SQL DB in Fabric
 - Task 7.2: Analyze the Mirrored Azure SQL Database data using T-SQL